diojin/mockingjay/docs/frameworks.md

 From P121/129 Hibernate Reference Documentation Version: 3.1 rc3

-A Session is not thread-safe.
+`A Session is not thread-safe`.
 Things which are supposed to work concurrently, like HTTP requests, session beans, or Swing workers, will cause race conditions if a Session instance would be shared.
 If you keep your Hibernate Session in your HttpSession (discussed later), you should consider synchronizing access to your Http session.
 Otherwise, a user that clicks reload fast enough may use the same Session in two concurrently running threads.

 ##### Hibernate isolation level
 Hibernate directly uses JDBC connections and JTA resources without adding any additional locking behavior.
 We highly recommend you spend some time with the JDBC, ANSI, and transaction isolation specification of your database management system.